 As I mentioned above, chemo sessions can last a LONG time.
 A lot of patients sleep during treatment, but I was never able to relax enough.

-Instead, I relied on books and magazines to help pass the time.
-For a care package, you could toss in a few magazines or a gift card to a book store.
+Instead, I relied on reading an inspirational book to help pass the time.
+For a care package, you could also toss in a few magazines or even a gift card to a bookstore.

 7. Chemo Tote Bag

 I carried a large tote bag with me to the infusion center for each treatment.
 This bag allowed me to keep all of my chemo must haves in an organized space.

 You can easily store the tote bag at home, so you don’t have to unpack/repack your purse each week for chemo.